wusinyee/CourseFinal_Unsupervised_Learning_BreastCancerWisconsinDS/README.md

 This insight could lead to more nuanced diagnostic approaches and personalized treatment strategies in breast cancer care.
 The silhouette score of 0.298 (±0.030) indicates a reasonable clustering quality, suggesting that while the clusters are distinguishable, there is some overlap between them.

+The practical implications of this study include the potential for more precise tumor classification, which could inform treatment decisions and improve patient outcomes.
+However, further clinical validation is necessary before these findings can be integrated into medical practice.